-Summer vacation planning is well underway for many Americans, and there are few better ways to see the country than driving along U.S. highways and byways.
+Summer vacation planning is underway for many Americans, and there are few better ways to see the country than driving along U.S. highways and byways.

 Yes, it’s true.
 They’re called relocation deals.

-In exchange for allowing you to use the vehicle at a rock-bottom rate, RV and car companies make use of you as a cheap labor to deliver their vehicles to specified destinations.
+Relocation deals are when, in exchange for allowing you to use a vehicle at a rock-bottom rate, RV and car rental companies make use of you as cheap labor to deliver their vehicles to specified destinations.

 Other costs to weigh

 Some companies renting RVs don’t care about the mileage you put on the vehicle, as long as you get it to its destination within the allotted time frame.
 But in other cases they may add mileage costs.